Optimizing Images - Dreamweaver CS6

 If you are a Mac user, you would need to hold CMD and click the image's handles to adjust the image as needed.

-Smart Images can be edited individually via Photoshop or the medium of your choosing without having to edit the copies of the image on other pages.
+Smart Images can be edited individually via Photoshop or the medium of your choosing without editing the copies of the image on other pages.
 Dreamweaver automatically detects the image's source when you have the image Point to File.
 Thus, Dreamweaver assumes that you wish to edit the image in the file source.
-If this is not the case, it is recommended that you either do not point the image to file or save multiple copies of the image to edit as you see fit.
+If this is not the case, it is recommended that you either do not point the image to the file or save multiple copies of the image to edit as you see fit.